CherryLab-DCC/take-home-challenge-public/README.md

 ## Submission:

-Create a branch off this git repository and submit your solution by creating a pull request.
+Create a branch (you will need to sendus your git login) off this git repository and submit your solution by creating a pull request.